Setup Menus in Admin Panel

 • Expressive arts and design.

-These areas are designed to ensure that children progress a vast range of skills and knowledge that will help them in their future development.
-Early years teachers use the EYFS framework to plan activities and experiences.
+Moreover, Early years teachers use the EYFS framework to plan activities and experiences.
 That is positive for the children in their care.
 They use observations and assessments to monitor the children’s progress and to identify areas where they need additional support.
-The EYFS framework is an important part for making sure that childrens in the UK have the best start in life.
-It offers a positive and consistent approach to education and development that is easy to grasp to young children’s requirements and created to help their positive development in the future.

 What is The Importance of EYFS Teaching in the Early Years Foundation Stage?